Español

 Drugs that target these checkpoints (called immune checkpoint inhibitors) can be used to treat some endometrial cancers.

-Pembrolizumab (Keytruda) and dostarlimab (Jemperli) are drugs that target PD-1, a protein on immune system cells called T cells.
+Pembrolizumab (Keytruda), dostarlimab (Jemperli), and nivolumab (Opdivo) are drugs that target PD-1, a protein on T cells.
 PD-1 normally helps keep T cells from attacking other cells in the body (including some cancer cells).
 By blocking PD-1, these drugs boost the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

 Pembrolizumab can also be used along with the targeted drug lenvatinib (Lenvima) to treat advanced endometrial cancers that are not MMR deficient (dMMR) or MSI high (MSI-H), typically after at least one other drug treatment has been tried.

-This drug is given as an intravenous (IV) infusion, typically once every 3 or 6 weeks.
+These drug are given as an intravenous (IV) infusion, typically once every few weeks.

-This drug is given as an intravenous (IV) infusion, typically once every 3 weeks at first, and then every 6 weeks.
+These drugs are given as an intravenous (IV) infusion, typically once every 2 or 4 weeks.

-Other, more serious side effects occur less often.
-These can include:
+Other, more serious side effects occur less often but can include:

 Infusion reactions: Some people might have an infusion reaction while getting one of these drugs.
 This is like an allergic reaction, and can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
 It’s important to tell your doctor or nurse right away if you have any of these symptoms while getting one of these drugs.